 Incoming Exchange Students

-The University of Texas at Austin is home to over 7,500 international students and scholars, and the rich diversity on our campus is essential to our success as a learning community.
+The University of Texas at Austin is home to over 5,000 international students, and the rich diversity on our campus is essential to our success as a learning community.
 As part of the University’s efforts to promote internationalization and global engagement, The University of Texas School of Law (Texas Law) has established exchange agreements with 33 partner institutions from 19 different countries that allow law students from these universities to attend Texas Law as a law exchange student.

 Incoming exchange students are required to be studying law at their home university.
 The Law School does not accept short-term visiting students except those from recognized exchange partners.
 Non-law exchange students are not permitted to take classes at the Law School.

 Nominations to study on exchange at Texas Law must come directly from the exchange coordinator at the partner institution.
+Nominations for the fall semester are due by March 1st.
 Nominations for the spring semester are due by October 1st.
-Nominations for the fall semester are due by March 1st.
-Questions should be sent to the Law School’s Office of Graduate and International Programs at IncomingExchange@law.utexas.edu.
-The incoming exchange coordinator at Texas Law will send our Exchange Program Guidebook to the exchange coordinator at the partner institution and to the nominated student(s).
+Questions should be sent to the Law School’s Office of Graduate & International Programs at IncomingExchange@law.utexas.edu.
+The incoming exchange coordinator at Texas Law will send the exchange program guidebook to the exchange coordinator at the partner institution and to the nominated student(s).

 The City of Austin